actualbudget/docs/docs/experimental/goal-templates.md

 As you can see, the template will budget based on the number of weeks that start on the desired day, starting on your start date.

-The Week tempalte also supports limits the same way the simple template does.
+The Week template also supports limits the same way the simple template does.
 For example if you budget in January with limited template:
 <!-- prettier-ignore -->
 |Syntax| Previous Balance | Budgeted Amount | New Balance |